 14. LinkedIn only had 100,000 members by its first anniversary.

 When LinkedIn launched in 2003, it only had mere ten members who signed up.
 On its first anniversary, it had 100,000 users.
-By 2008, it had shot up to 17 million users, which is a growth rate of 962.5%.
-LinkedIn stats 2020 show that it has 660 million members now.
+By 2008, it had shot up to 17 million users.
+And LinkedIn stats for 2021 show that it has 756 million members now!